JustRegularLuna/rpp-backup/README.md

 It fixes a lot of bugs leftover from original Red and Blue, as well as adding new features.
 It builds two versions, a "Normal" version and a "Hard" version.
 The only difference is the level curve.
-By default, it builds the Hard rom.
-To build the Normal rom, go to [constants.asm](constants.asm) and comment out the line it tells you to at the top.
+By default, it builds the Normal rom.
+To build the Hard rom, go to [constants.asm](constants.asm) and un-comment the line it tells you to at the top.

 For a list of features, check out [**FEATURES.md**](FEATURES.md).